Vardot/instant-searchkit/README.md

 ## Usage

 To use the search features, integrate the Searchkit and Algolia InstantSearch components into your React application.
 For detailed usage and examples, refer to the documentation for [Searchkit](https://github.com/searchkit/searchkit), [Algolia InstantSearch.js](https://www.algolia.com/doc/guides/building-search-ui/what-is-instantsearch/react/), and the Elasticsearch Proxy.

-## Contributing

-We welcome contributions to InstantSearchKit!
-Please refer to our [contributing guidelines](CONTRIBUTING.md) for details on how to get involved.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.